jmbejara/blank_project/README.md

 set_env.bat
 ```

-# General Directory Structure
+## General Directory Structure

  - The `assets` folder is used for things like hand-drawn figures or other
    pictures that were not generated from code.
 These things cannot be easily
    recreated if they are deleted.

- - The `output` folder, on the other hand, contains tables and figures that are
+ - The `_output` folder, on the other hand, contains dataframes and figures that are
    generated from code.
 The entire folder should be able to be deleted, because
    the code can be run again, which would again generate all of the contents.

- - The `manual_data` is for data that cannot be easily recreated.
+ - The `data_manual` is for data that cannot be easily recreated.
 This data
    should be version controlled.
-Anything in the `data` folder or in
+Anything in the `_data` folder or in
-   the `output` folder should be able to be recreated by running the code
+   the `_output` folder should be able to be recreated by running the code
    and can safely be deleted.

  - I'm using the `doit` Python module as a task runner.
 It works like `make` and